BioJulia/PopGen.jl/docs/getting_started/julia_primer.md

 As part of Julia's type-safe paradigm and multiple dispatch (see "ERROR: MethodError: no method matching" below), type specifications in functions often reduce runtime of functions, but also establish function identity.
 Multiple dispatch refers to several different functions having the same name, but employing different *methods* depending on the input.
 In Julia, it's easier to write a single function with multiple type-safe methods, rather than one mega-function that accepts any type and have a bunch of `if` statements that determines what the program does depending on the input.

-::: tip Best Practice
+:::info Best Practice
-As a rule of thumb, `for ` loops with `if` conditions in them slow down the compiler, so best-practice often encourages us to write type-specific methods.
+As a rule of thumb, `for`  loops with `if` conditions in them slow down the compiler, so best-practice often encourages us to write type-specific methods.
 :::
 In practice, this looks like: